 - Make ahead: You can season the salmon fillets then store in a refrigerate for up to 24 hours.

 - Leftovers: Store leftover blackened salmon in a fridge for up to 3 days.
-Remember, seafood has a shorter shelf life compared to other proteins.
+Remember, seafood has a shorter shelf life compared to poultry or meat.

 - To freeze: Cooked salmon can be frozen for up to 3 months.
 Thaw the salmon completely overnight in a refrigerator before reheating.